-The three largest S&P 500 index funds are provided by Vanguard, State Street, and Black Rock.
-To invest in an S&P 500 index fund, simply type the ticker VOO, SPY, or IVV into your stock brokerage account and click buy.
+Vanguard, State Street, and Black Rock provide the three largest S&P 500 index funds.
+To invest in an S&P 500 index fund, type the ticker VOO, SPY, or IVV into your stock brokerage account and click buy.

 Can you beat the market with an index fund?